Mounceph99/Sudoku/README.md

 1. Open SudokuGUI.exe.
 Found in folder SudokuSolver
 2. Once the Sudoku GUI is open, select a level.
 3. Press on a tile to increment the tile's move to 1.
-  3.1.
 Press X amount of times, to have desired move.
-  3.2.
-To reset tile to an empty tile, simply press on tile when it is at 9
+To reset tile to an empty tile, simply press on tile when it is at 9.

-4. Repeat the 3 for all none given tiles.
+4. Repeat step 3 for all none given tiles.
 5. Solve the Sudoku!!!
 Have fun ;)
 6. Play again!!!